 Commonwealth Police Force

-From 1927 police of the Federal Capital Territory were known as Commonwealth Police (ACT) until 1957, and the above buttons likely belonged to this group ( There had been an earlier unit under this name.)
+From 1927 police of the Federal Capital Territory were known as Commonwealth Police (ACT) until 1957, and the Kings Crown buttons likely belonged to this group ( There had been an earlier unit under this name.)

 The first Commonwealth Police: